moxystudio/next-with-moxy/docusaurus/docs/recipes/contentful.md

 npm install --save contenful
 ```

-This SDK provides access to **Contentful**'s [Delivery AP](https://www.contentful.com/developers/docs/references/content-delivery-api/)I and [Preview API](https://www.contentful.com/developers/docs/references/content-preview-api/), both of which will be used in the integration of **Contentful** in your app.
+This SDK provides access to **Contentful**'s [Delivery API](https://www.contentful.com/developers/docs/references/content-delivery-api/) and [Preview API](https://www.contentful.com/developers/docs/references/content-preview-api/), both of which will be used in the integration of **Contentful** in your app.

-First, you'll need **Contentful**'s access tokens, of which you'll need three.
-These can all be found in the Settings menu, under the `API keys` option:
+First, you'll need two **Contentful** access tokens and a space identifier.
+All three can be found in the Settings menu, under the `API keys` option:

 - Space ID,
 - Delivery token,